 6.8.1.
-Road
+Standing Start

 - 6.8.1.1.
-Road race starts may be either in the form of a standing start or a rolling start depending on the series. - 6.8.1.2.
+Road races typically use a standing start. - 6.8.1.2.
 For a standing start, the countdown to the start of the race will be signaled by the sequential illumination of four red lights.
 After a short delay, all four red lights will turn green simultaneously, signifying the green flag has been thrown and the race has started. - 6.8.1.3.
-Any motion by a car prior to the display of the green flag may be viewed by Race Control as a jumped start and result in a black flag Stop-and-Go penalty. - 6.8.1.4.
-For a rolling start, the Oval starting rules apply (See Oval, Section 6.8.2).
+Any motion by a car prior to the display of the green flag may be viewed by Race Control as a jumped start and result in a black flag Stop-and-Go penalty.

 6.8.2.
-Oval
+Rolling Start

 - 6.8.2.1.
-Oval race starts will be in the form of a rolling start. - 6.8.2.2.
+Oval races typically use a rolling start. - 6.8.2.2.
 Once all drivers are on the grid, the pace car will lead the field around the track for at least 1 lap, and then exit the track as late as possible and enter pit lane. - 6.8.2.3.
-As the front row of cars approach the start/finish line, the green flag will be shown, signifying the start of the race. - 6.8.2.4.
-Drivers shall not pass cars in their own pacing line on the left-hand side before the start/finish line.
+As the front row of cars approach the start/finish line, the green flag will be shown, signifying the start of the race. - Drivers shall not pass cars in their own pacing line on the left-hand side before the start/finish line.
 Drivers attempting to improve their position by passing on the left-hand side before the start/finish line will be given a black flag Stop-and-Go penalty by Race Control.
-The leader of the second pace line may not pass the leader of the first pace line (pole position) before the start/finish line.
-Doing so will result in a black flag Stop-and-Go penalty.
+The leader of the second pace line may not pace in front of the leader of the first pace line (pole position).
+The race should be started by the Green Flag or Leader once the pace car has left the racing surface.
+If the leader of the second pace line passes the leader of the first pace line (pole position) before the start/finish line he/she may be issued a penalty by race control.